What’s a nanny contract and what should you include?

 Here’s what you need to know about the benefits of using a nanny contract or written work agreement, what it should entail and how to obtain one.

-Why you should use a nanny contract
+Why should you use a nanny contract?

 In some states, like Florida, a verbal agreement can be considered a contract.
 But lawyer Netali Peles, of ELP Global in Orlando, Florida, says that regardless of location, getting your nannying agreement in writing is always better to prove what was agreed upon.

-A contract also serves to ensure you and your employer are on the same page about your role, adds Sakowicz.
-“Sometimes when it’s done verbally, later when it comes to the application of it, there may be a different interpretation,” she says.
+A contract serves to ensure you and your employer are on the same page about your role, adds Sakowicz.
+“Sometimes, when it’s done verbally, later when it comes to the application of it, there may be a different interpretation,” she says.
 “When you put it down in writing, it allows that opportunity to say, ‘Yes, that’s what I meant,’ or ‘This isn’t what I meant’ and discuss it and get it worked out in advance.”

 “What I’ve found is when I ask for a contract, the families have respected me more and trusted me more,” Perry says.
 “You’re not being difficult by being professional.
 You’re not being high-maintenance.
 You’re drawing a boundary, and you need to protect yourself because you’ll last longer in the position and you’ll be a better nanny.”

-What to include in a nanny contract
+What should you include in a nanny contract?

 Aim to include the following in any nanny contract with your employer families: